-For dosimeters collected in March 2000 through 2003, badge storage board background dosimeter results were used.
+For dosimeters collected in March 2000 through 2003, badge storage-board background dosimeter results were used.
 The background dosimeter results were averaged over a five-quarter rolling period and subtracted from the measured dosimeter value.
-An analysis of this process indicate the average background used was 1.14 ± 1.16 (one sigma) times the previous (1977 - February 2000) standard background [18].
-This information indicates that background in excess of that identified in the Technical Basis Document for Rocky Flats Plant Occupational Environmental Dose (ORAU 2006b, Table 4-3).
+An analysis of this process indicate the average background used was 1.14 ± 1.16 (one sigma) times the previous (1977 to February 2000) standard background [18].
+This information indicates that the background is in excess of that identified in the Technical Basis Document for Rocky Flats Plant Occupational Environmental Dose (ORAUT 2006b, Table 4-3).
 As indicated above, this dose was subtracted as dosimeter background and indicates an elevated ambient level of external radiation (ORAUT 2003a).
-This may need to be addressed for best estimate Dose Reconstructions.